FMCorz/moodle-local_xp/index.md

 ![Screenshot](pix/mobile-course-dropdown.png)

-The dropdown menu from the courses overview screen.
+The dropdown menu from the _Course overview_ screen.

 ![Screenshot](pix/mobile-course-dropdown-2.png)

-Note that the _course overview_ one may not be visible the first time you access _Level up!_ via the app.
+Note that the _Course overview_ one may not be visible the first time you access _Level up!_ via the app.

 ### Good to know